 - For every and every , the product is still in .

-The ring with ordinary addition and multiplication is the standard first example of a ring.
-It is also commutative and has multiplicative identity .
+The ring with ordinary addition and multiplication is the standard first example: commutative, with identity .
+Look at the even integers:

-so the sum of two even integers is still even.
-It is also closed under additive inverses because
+so the sum of two even integers is even, and

-So is not just a subset with a pattern.
-It stays inside itself under addition, additive inverses, and multiplication by any integer, which is exactly what an ideal must do.
+which is again even.
+Both parts pass, so is an ideal.
+It stays inside itself under addition, additive inverses, and multiplication by any integer — exactly what an ideal must do.

-That is the key contrast.
-An ideal is not just a recognizable subset.
-It has to satisfy the exact closure and absorption conditions.
+and is not odd.
+An ideal is not just a recognizable subset; it has to satisfy the exact closure and absorption conditions.

-Closure under addition is not enough.
-You also need closure under additive inverses and the absorption property under multiplication by arbitrary ring elements.
+Closure under addition alone is not enough.
+You also need additive inverses and absorption under multiplication by arbitrary ring elements.

 Treating commutativity as automatic

-Many first examples are commutative rings, but not every ring is commutative.
+Many first examples are commutative, but not every ring is.
 Matrix rings are the standard counterexample.

-Many authors do require a multiplicative identity, and many do not.
-When reading or writing ring theory, state the convention if it matters.
+Many authors require a multiplicative identity and many do not.
+State the convention when it matters.

 Mixing up subrings and ideals

 A subring is a smaller ring sitting inside a ring.
-An ideal is designed to interact well with multiplication from the whole ring.
-Those are related ideas, but they are not the same condition.
+An ideal is built to interact well with multiplication from the whole ring.
+Related, but not the same condition.

 Where ring theory is used